jbk2/chess/README.md

 ## Tasks
-  - fix incorrect active player setting on game load.
+  - handle incorrect user input for which file to load
   - introduce Error classes for why a move cannot be made, e.g. off board, against piece's rules, other piece blocks you, wrong colour square?
   - introduce more begind/rescue blocks (e.g.; file save, ... , ... , ...)